wp-plugins/japanese-autotag/readme.txt

 * Added Plugin Status option.
 This option allows you to disable the plugin temporarily.
 = 0.2.10 =
 * Added Scope option.
 This option allows you to tag based on post contents.
+= 0.2.11 =
+* Added Word Class option.
+This allows you to tag all word classes not only nouns.